-The film explores how killers are turned into celebrities either during their run of killing or their trial, how the press elevates them in the eyes of the public despite their often horrific crimes.
+This film explores how killers are turned into celebrities either during their run of killing or their trial, how the press elevates them in the eyes of the public despite their often horrific crimes.
 In many ways, ‘Natural Born Killers’ is a vicious black comedy, a searing satire, speaking out about what could be considered a sickness in society on celebrating criminal behavior.
-The film makes no bones about the fact we are fascinated by evil, making the host of a TV show as psychotic as our two criminals.
+The film makes no bones about the fact that we are fascinated by evil, as it makes the host of a TV show as psychotic as our two criminals.

 Read More: Best Afterlife Movies of All Time

 7. The Texas Chain Saw Massacre (1974)

 When a sister and her brother take a group of friends to visit the farmhouse of their deceased grandfather, they discover that just next door lives a whole family of repugnant psycho killers.
 The most notable one among them is “Leatherface”, the bloke who wields the power saw and has a penchant for human flesh.
 Though the film did not enjoy immediate success at the box office, it has since gathered a hefty cult following.
 And deservedly so.

 Read More: Best Revenge Movies of All Time

 In ‘American Psycho’, Christian Bale plays Patrick Bateman, a narcissist, ego-centric man who has everything, but still lacks something to boost his inner demons.
 So, what does he do?
 He becomes a serial killer.
 Shielded by conformity, privilege, and wealth, Bateman is the ultimate serial killer, roaming freely and fearlessly.
 His murderous impulses are fueled by zealous materialism and piercing envy when he discovers someone else has acquired more than he has.
 ‘American Psycho’ is a clever satire that equates materialism with homicide.

 5. Memories of Murder (2003)